 - Persistent worry in anticipation of a social event

-Behavioral symptoms of social anxiety disorder include:
+Behavioral symptoms of social anxiety disorder can include:

 - Avoiding eye contact